 Even if you’re NOT an artist, you’ll want to try this!
 Because when I first began my spiritual journey, it invoked a random interest to start painting.
-And for months on end, I was creating spiritual art, without knowing why.
+And for months on end, I was creating spiritual art without knowing why.
 Reflecting back on those days, I can see how it became an outlet to channel my energy.

-Here’s a little bit of what was happening behind the scenes, before I share some tips to create your own inspirational artwork, regardless of how talented you think you aren’t (or are).
+Here’s a little bit of insight into what was happening behind the scenes before I share some tips for creating your own inspirational artwork, regardless of how talented you think you aren’t (or are).

 How I Expressed Myself With Spiritual Art